Foster care is the care of children outside their own home by people other than their parents (biological or adoptive) or legal guardians.

 Foster care can be provided by the Tusla or by non-statutory, voluntary or private fostering agencies.

-At the end of Q4 2017, Tusla reported that there were 4,384 foster carers approved and on the Panel of Approved Foster Carers in Ireland.
+According to the most recent verified figures, September 2018, there were 3,827 foster carers approved and on the Panel of Approved Foster Carers in Ireland.

 Relative Foster Care